Robocoph/u_of_t_dsi_disease_prediction_ml_project/README.md

 ## 🔬 Methodology

 ### Data Preparation
-- Filtered dataset for target prognoses (Heart attack, GERD, Pneumonia, Tuberculosis)
+- Cleaned prognosis data for whitespace
 - Implemented strict train-test split to prevent data leakage
+- Reduce dimensions on training dataset
+- Applied cosine similarity analysis for symptom relationship exploration for prognoses similar to Heart attack
+- Filtered dataset for three closest prognoses and the target prognosis (Heart attack, GERD, Pneumonia, Tuberculosis)
-- Performed dimensionality reduction by removing columns that had all 0 values or negative response in the training set
+- Performed dimensionality reduction by removing columns that had all 0 values or negative symptom response in the training set
-- Applied cosine similarity analysis for symptom relationship exploration
+   - Once removed from training set, it was removed from testing set too before it was fit on the model

 ### Model Selection & Training
 - **Primary Model**: Random Forest Classifier